 In our continuing series of posts on this subject, we’re analyzing different aspects of the regulatory mechanism introduced by the Amendment Rules.
 As a first step, we’ve scrutinized the statutory definitions (pertaining to ‘online games’ and ‘online gaming intermediaries’) which have been incorporated in the Amendment Rules [under rules 2(qa) to (qf)].

-We now move on to the additional obligations which have been incorporated [under rule 3 of] the Amendment Rules in respect of an ‘intermediary (including an online gaming intermediary as newly defined under the Amendment Rules).
+We now move on to the additional obligations that have been incorporated [under rule 3 of] the Amendment Rules in respect of an ‘intermediary (including an online gaming intermediary as newly defined under the Amendment Rules).

-Preliminarily, we note that that all due diligence stipulated to be observed by an intermediary under the IT Rules is now prescribed to be carried out by an online gaming intermediary.
-There have also been some changes in the due diligence required to be carried out by intermediaries, and specifically, by online gaming intermediaries as enumerated below.
+Preliminarily, we note that all due diligence stipulated to be observed by an intermediary under the IT Rules is now prescribed to be carried out by an online gaming intermediary.
+There have also been some changes in the due diligence required to be carried out by intermediaries, specifically, by online gaming intermediaries as enumerated below.

 An intermediary is now expected to make reasonable efforts ‘by itself’ to cause the users of its platform to not ‘…host, display, upload, modify, publish, transmit, store, update or share any information…’ of the nature that is expressly prohibited under the Amendment Rules and otherwise unlawful.
 The inclusion of this requirement implies that an intermediary will now be held to a much higher threshold of compliance.
 Further, the categories of prohibited information under the Amendment Rules have been expanded to include the following:

 - An online game that causes ‘user harm’ [For reference, it is clarified under the Amendment Rules that the term(s) ‘harm’ and ‘user harm’ refer to any effect ‘…which is detrimental to a user or child, as the case may be…’];